 The previous two sections have described model-based compensation and support vector machines with generative kernels.
 This section describes how these schemes can be combined together to allow noise-specific generative kernels to be used with a noise-independent SVM for speech recognition.
 One of the problems with using SVMs for speech recognition is that standard SVMs are binary classifiers whereas speech is a multi-class task; for large vocabulary systems there are a vast number of classes.
-One approach to handling this problem is acoustic code-breaking (Venkataramani et al., 2003).
-During recognition an initial decoding of the test data is run and a set of pairs of highly confusable words in the test utterance obtained.
-These confusable pairs can then be rescored using the appropriate binary classifier.
-To train these classifiers, confusable pairs in the training data are obtained by finding the most confusable word to each of the reference words.
-This provides a set of training examples for each binary classifier.
+One approach to handling this problem is acoustic code-breaking [25].
+Here confusable pairs in the training data are obtained by finding the most confusable word with each of the reference words.
+This provides a set of training examples for a binary classifier.
+A modified version of acoustic code-breaking is used in this work.
+The SVM training and sequence rescoring are described in detail in the next two sections.